NYSA

 Apr 24 Film screening: What’s to Be Done? by Goran Dević (YURG)

-May 21 Lecture: Milana Čergić, “A City Full of Supermarkets: Analyzing ‘Economic Success’ in Tuzla” (Austrian Academy of Sciences)
+May 21 Talk: Milana Čergić, “A City Full of Supermarkets: Analyzing ‘Economic Success’ in Tuzla” (Austrian Academy of Sciences)

 Jun 4 Reading and talk with author Barbi Marković (U of Vienna)